Delete Equipment Requirements + Recommendations for MIGLAXers!

 When buying a girls’ lacrosse stick, remember that you get what you pay for!
 There are lots of affordable options with decent string jobs coming straight from the manufacturer.
 However, some of the best pockets (or potential pockets) are those that are personally strung by folks that give a little extra love, care and attention to the development of leathers, nylons and string design.
 Below are some things to think about when purchasing sticks at each grade level.
 As always, if you have a daughter that is invested in the sport and will be a ‘lifer’ (play through high school or even beyond), I suggest investing in a ‘top of the line’ stick with a personalized string job, which can last through multiple seasons.
 Plus, if anything happens, instead of replacing the stick, you’d simply be investing in a re-stringing of the head.

 Players at this level are just starting out.
 To set them up for success we highly recommend using the Brine Junior Warp given the fixed, built in pocket.
 This will enable younger players to develop good mechanics and habits when learning to catch, throw, cradle and pick up ground balls.
 More importantly, it will make catching and throwing a whole lot easier!
 New, beginner sticks tend to be a bit like tennis racquets, making it hard for our littles to build confidence catching and throwing.
-Since the pocket is built into the Warp – there’s little work to be done in that department.
-If you purchase another beginner stick, it’s important to develop the pocket (see next section under ‘Grades 3-4’) just below the shooting strings (not at the bottom of the head near the ball rest/stop).
-While the Warp Juniors are awesome for U9 players, please note that they’re not legal to use at U11.
+Since junior warp's pocket is built into the stick head, the girls are setup for success from the 'get go.'
+The Stringking COMPLETE JR is highly recommeded for the next level.
+Shaft length for all 8U and 10U players is 28 inches max, ball stopper to butt end of stick.

-Again, if you think you have a lifer on your hands invest in a good stick now (STX 500s or next category up).
+If you think you have a lifer on your hands invest in a good stick now (STX 500s or next generation – see high school level recommendations).
 The options below are great ‘middle of the road’ and developmental options.
-Remember, the better the pocket the easier it is to handle the ball!
+Remember, the better the pocket, the easier it is to handle the ball!
 You can buy any of the following sticks strung or unstrung.
 If you choose the unstrung route – see the recommendations below for having them strung professionally (as opposed to how they show up from the manufacturer).

 Once a player hits this point in their career and she plans to play through HS, we would recommend purchasing the following sticks.
 For those serious about the sport, it is a great option to purchase the heads unstrung and then send them away to get strung by a professional.
 Keep in mind that if you purchased on the higher end of the previous category, those sticks are completely serviceable for grades 7-8 and early into high school!